paulieguk/LDW-JUL22/Content/Instructions-010.md

 -   On the **Cloud** page in the **Stack Deployments** section add a third **Resource Template** ++AWS S3 Bucket with Parameter++

--   On the parameter page enter s3-&#64;lab.LabInstance.Id
+-   On the parameter page enter s3-&#64;lab.LabInstance.Id, click OK.

 -   Save the Lab Profile